shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 - https://goo.gl/rdum6W

-Making a bootable microSDHC: We recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed disk image.
+Imaging a bootable microSDHC: The recommendation is to use GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed disk image.
 At first, insert the microSD card into the remote PC (ubuntu) and restore the disk image as following.

 .. code-block:: bash